siftrics/sight/README.md

 You must specify your API key with `--prompt-api-key` or `--api-key-file <filename>`.
 The latter flag expects a text file containing your API key on a single line.

+Run `./sight` with no flags or arguments to display the full usage section and list all optional flags.

 _Mac and Linux users may need to run `chmod u+x sight` on the downloaded executable before it can be executed._

 ### Getting an API Key